 - Space efficiency

-ECOLIFE uses aquaponics, a form of sustainable agriculture that uses 90% less water, a fraction of the space, and does not need the chemical and energy inputs of traditional agriculture.
-Aquaponics allows us to grow anywhere, including urban food deserts, classrooms, and within community meeting centers.
+ECOLIFE uses aquaponic systems, a form of sustainable agriculture that uses 90% less water, a fraction of the space, and does not require the chemical and energy inputs of traditional agriculture.
+Aquaponics allows us to grow anywhere, including urban food deserts, classrooms, and community meeting centers.
 We are helping to end food insecurity in San Diego by improving access to healthy sustainable produce year-round to those who need it most.
 In and out of the classroom, ECOLIFE’s educational programming inspires young students, trains professionals, and teaches the community about the social and environmental benefits of aquaponics.